Most of our walks go into the hills. Participants are reminded that the following gear must be taken:

 Those participating in BBPS guided walks are encouraged to carry a card, preferably laminated or encased in a plastic cover, in the top of their rucksack, with their name, emergency telephone contact, and details of any medical conditions and medication carried, which could be useful in case of illness or accident.

 The emergency services encourage all of us to enter a contact number in our mobile phone’s memory under the heading ICE – (which stands for In Case of Emergency).
 Paramedics or police would then be able to use it to contact a relative.

 Finally, do you know how to contact the emergency services by mobile phone?
 Call 999 or 112.
 Note that 112 works throughout Europe and USA.
 You can also register your mobile phone to send text messages to 112, which are even more likely to get through than a voice call.
 Walk Leaders and those walking alone are strongly advised to look at this video to learn more about how to contact the emergency services.

-If you have any general enquiries concerning the Guided Walks Programmes please contact Anthea Scott using the form on the Guided Walks page.
+If you have any general enquiries concerning the Guided Walks Programmes please contact Anthea Scott and Wally James by using the form below.